caltechlibrary/cold/presentations/presentation1.md

 url: "https://caltechlibrary.github.io/cold/presentation"
 ---

-# COLD - curating objects with SQLite3, Deno and Dataset
+# COLD - curating objects with Deno, Dataset and SQLite3

 COLD is an application for curating collections of metadata objects at Caltech Library

+These are used for...

-- crosswalk data
+- crosswalking data
-- managing vocabularies
-- aggregate reporting
+- aggregated reporting
+- generated RDM vocabularies

+# COLD - curating objects with Deno, Dataset and SQLite3

+COLD
+: Controlled Object Lists and Datum

 # Before COLD we used spreadsheets

 - Advantages
   - Staff understand spreadsheets
   - CSV files are easy to process and version control
-- Big Problem
+- Disadvantages
   - Our people list had grown to over 32 columns and 8900 rows
-  - Developers wound up maintaining the spreadsheet
+  - It required developers to manage and maintain the spreadsheet

-# Desired features
+# Requirements

-- Simple curation of metadata object lists
+- Provide a **simple way** to curate metadata object collections
-- Act as a data source for <https://feeds.library.caltech.edu> (feeds is our public API)
+- Provide a data source for <https://feeds.library.caltech.edu>
-- Provide an ability to easily manage vocabularies (work in progress)
+- Provide a means of generating RDM vocabularies
-- Be easy for other developers to maintain and enhance
-- Must integrate with campus Single Sign On for access control
+- Integrate with campus Single Sign On for access control

+# Deliverables

+- A web UI for curating objects
+- A reports system
+- Integration points for RDM and Feeds

 # Project status